tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/13-Ins_Conditionals_in_Solidity.md

 }
 ```

+Engage the class with the following question:

 * What if we want to buy anyway, regardless of the previous price?
+What operator would allow us to achieve that?

-This would be a perfect use case for our `||` (or) operator.
+  * Answer: This would be a perfect use case for our `||` (or) operator.

+Show the class how to add modify the code to use the `||` operator to always default to buying regardless of the previous price.

+* First, we add a new `bool` parameter called `buy_anyway` -- when we set this to `true`, we can override the price check in the `if` statement by saying `|| buy_anyway`.
+In plain English, this `if` statement now says "if the current_price is less than the previous_price, or buy_anyway is set to true, then continue."

 * First, we add a new `bool` parameter called `buy_anyway` -- when we set this to `true`, we can override the price check in the `if` statement
   by saying `|| buy_anyway`.
 In plain English, this `if` statement now says "if the current_price is less than the previous_price, or buy_anyway is set to true, then continue."